Lead Training Course 2026

 • Inputs, fluxes, and additives

-• Pollution and control systems (baghouses, scrubbers)
+• Pollution and control systems (baghouses, scrubbers and waste-water treatment facilities)

 Refining – Improving Purity